stefanofa/awesome/README.md

 *   [Expensify/App](https://github.com/Expensify/App) - Welcome to New Expensify: a complete re-imagination of financial collaboration, centered around chat.
 Help us build the next generation of Expensify by sharing feedback and contributing to the code.

-*   [puckeditor/puck](https://github.com/puckeditor/puck) - The visual editor for React
+*   [puckeditor/puck](https://github.com/puckeditor/puck) - The visual editor for React with AI superpowers

 *   [openworkflowdev/openworkflow](https://github.com/openworkflowdev/openworkflow) - Open-source TypeScript framework for building durable, resumable workflows.